-Brian will email you comments on your report and will keep project reports in his office until the end of week 3 of spring session.
-Other tutors will tell you how to obtain comments and reports.
+Brian will email you comments on your report and will keep project reports in his office until the end of spring session.

 Sources for cartoons

 Polyp (Paul Fitzgerald), Big bad world: cartoon molotovs in the face of corporate rule (Oxford: New Internationalist Publications, 2002).